 - It’s in our mobile devices (Google Assistant, Siri, Alexa)

-- It’s on the Internet (chatbots, product recommendations)
+- And on the Internet (chatbots, product recommendations)

 And in the companies as well!
 Nowadays, intelligent assistants enhance our abilities as humans and professionals.
 They make us more and more productive, allow us to work in a smarter and faster way–they take the repetitive and administrative tasks off our hands.
 But what is artificial intelligence all about?
-And what’s the difference between artificial intelligence and machine learning?
+And what’s the difference between machine learning and AI?

 Actually, if you asked a randomly selected Internet user to explain what AI is, the level of complexity of this question could easily compete with quantum physics.
 It’s like a black hole–we all think that we understand the concept, but it takes a lot of knowledge to explain them correctly.

 So, this is exactly what we are going to do today!
-We are going to explain what is the difference between AI and machine learning.
+We are going to explain what is the difference between machine learning and AI.